What You Should Know About Radon in Homes

 Let’s start with the basics.
 The CDC defines radon as “a radioactive gas that forms naturally when uranium, thorium, or radium break down in rocks, soil, and groundwater.”
 You can be exposed to this gas simply by breathing it in as it comes through cracks in a structure.

 Radon gas is odorless and colorless, making it challenging for the typical homeowner or home buyer to identify.
 The EPA explains that while the gas disperses quickly outside, radon can pose a threat once trapped inside.
-The risk of high radon levels shouldn’t be taken lightly, whether you currently own a home or are planning to buy one in the near future.
+The risk of high radon levels shouldn’t be taken lightly, whether you currently own a home or are planning to buy one soon.

 Is radon dangerous?

 According to the Surgeon General’s office and the U.S. Environmental Protection Agency, radon is responsible for the death of 20,000 Americans each year.
-Only smoking causes more lung cancer deaths in the U.S. Keep in mind that the radioactive particles from radon gas may not cause health problems for a number of years.
+Only smoking causes more lung cancer deaths in the U.S. Keep in mind that the radioactive particles from radon gas may not cause health problems for many years.

 So how likely are you or one of your family members to get lung cancer from radon?
 It depends on several factors, including the amount of radon in your home and how much time you spend at home.
 Not surprisingly, smokers are at higher risk of developing complications from this gas.

-The World Health Organization states that indoor radon concentrations are highest in places like caves, mines, and water treatment centers.
-Radon levels in homes and office buildings, meanwhile, typically range from 10 Bq/m3 to more than 10 000 Bq/m3.
+The World Health Organization states that indoor radon concentrations are highest in caves, mines, and water treatment centers.
+Meanwhile, radon levels in homes and office buildings typically range from 10 Bq/m3 to more than 10 000 Bq/m3.
 The gas enters homes through cracks in the floors, gaps around cables or pipes, or drains or sumps.

 It’s worth noting that the radon concentration in your home differs from that of your neighbor’s residence.
 Additionally, levels may fluctuate from day to day or even hour to hour.